A Brief History of the Bus, Trolleybus and Tram Industry in Leeds

-Charles H Roe Limited
+Charles H Roe

-The most successful, well known and long- lived of the Leeds bus manufacturers was undoubtedly Charles H Roe Limited.
+The most successful, well known and long lived of the Leeds bus manufacturers was undoubtedly Charles H Roe Limited.

 Charles Henry Roe was born in York in May 1887, the son of Charles Roe who worked at the North Eastern Railway’s carriage works and later became a foreman at the plant.
 Charles Henry Roe served his apprenticeship in the carriage works’ drawing office before starting his first job in the trade as a draughtsman at Charles Roberts and Company’s works in Wakefield, a firm which became known for the manufacture of railway wagons.
 Starting there in 1912 he moved to Leeds a year later to take up a position with the R.E.T.
-Company (see above).
+Company (see the RET section below).
 Exempted from war conscription by his profession, Charles H. Roe set up his own business as an engineer and coachbuilder in 1917.
 Various accounts suggest that he set up “next door to” or “nearby” the premises of his former employer, the R.E.T.
 Company, but it is more likely that he simply rented a corner of their yard.

 Early products of the firm included flatbed trailers for traction engines, lorry bodies (an increasing market after the end of World War 1 as ex- military chassis became available) and Char-a-Banc bodies.
-Business was sufficient to warrant increasing the size of the works, and at least one source states that Roe “took over” the R.E.T Company; we already know this to be false however, as the latter concern had been taken over by Short Brothers.
+Business was sufficient to warrant increasing the size of the works, and at least one source states that Roe “took over” the R.E.T Company; we know this to be false however, as the latter concern had been taken over by Short Brothers.
 It is more likely that Roe simply increased the area it rented from R.E.T. until it accounted for the majority of the site.